Project Update

 • Active blending is expected to last approximately 18 months in the city

-How Hydrogen Blending Works in Orange Cove
+How Hydrogen Blending Would Work in Orange Cove

 SoCalGas Has a Robust Safety Plan for Orange Cove